Welcome to the Jomon world of Hakodate!

 The Jomon period began 15,000 years ago and continued for over 10,000 years in Japan.
 People at that time used cord-marked potteries and stone tools for hunting.
 Many Jomon sites remain in Hakodate, and various artifacts have been discovered.

-The 17 Jomon archaeological sites in northern Japan, including Hokkaido, Aomori, Iwate, and Akita prefectures, are aiming to be registered as a UNESCO World Heritage Site.
+The 17 Jomon archaeological sites in Northern Japan, including Hokkaido, Aomori, Iwate, and Akita prefectures, were registered as a UNESCO World Heritage Site in July of 2021.

 Of these 17 archaeological sites, the Kakinoshima and Ofuna sites are located in Hakodate city.
 We introduce you to these two sites and the museum that exhibits the only national treasure in Hokkaido.